quarkslab/mattermost-plugin-e2ee/README.md

 `/e2ee init` generates your private key and displays a backup you can save in a secure location.
 If it manages to do so, it will also send a GPG encrypted backup of that private key.
+In that case, you will be asked to verify the GPG key server used and the public key ID retrieved are legit.

 `/e2ee start` sets the current channel in encryption mode.
 This means that every message sent on that channel must be encrypted. `/e2ee stop` puts the